 - a.
 This Plan provides overarching policies that are intended to complement the more detailed requirements and guidelines identified in the City's Master Servicing Plan and subwatershed studies. - All development and public works shall conform with the relevant policies of this Plan, and shall be consistent with the requirements and guidelines in the City's Master Servicing Plan.
 The City's Master Servicing Plan provides requirements and guidelines with respect to: - i.
 Wastewater servicing infrastructure; - ii.
 Water servicing infrastructure; and, - iii.
 Storm water servicing infrastructure. - c.
 All development within the Settlement Area Boundary shall be provided with full municipal servicing infrastructure, unless otherwise exempted by this Plan. - d.
-Generally, municipal service infrastructure and public and private utilities are permitted in any land use designation.
-Where construction of any municipal servicing infrastructure or public and private utilities project is proposed within either the Core Natural Areas Designation or the Adjacent Lands Overlay, the project shall be required to submit an Environmental Impact Study, and/or other appropriate studies, in accordance with the policies in this Plan. - e.
+Generally, municipal service infrastructure and public and private utilities, including electricity generation facilities and transmission and distribution systems, are permitted in any land use designation.
+Where construction of any municipal servicing infrastructure or public and private utilities project is proposed within either the Core Natural Areas Designation or the Adjacent Lands Overlay, the project shall be required to submit an Environmental Impact Study, and/or other appropriate studies, in accordance with the policies in this Plan, or be subject to an Environmental Assessment under the Environmental Assessment Act. - e.
+In planning for the expansion of existing and planned transportation and/or infrastructure corridors, the City will encourage the co-location of linear water, wastewater and storm water service infrastructure, wherever possible.
 Development of municipal infrastructure projects will be: - i.
 Coordinated and phased in a manner which is efficient, cost effective, and minimizes disruption; and, - ii.
-Encouraged to locate underground, where feasible. - f.
+Encouraged to locate underground, where feasible.

+f.
 Before the approval of any application for development, the City must be satisfied that adequate municipal servicing infrastructure, including overall system capacity, is available or can efficiently and economically be provided to support the proposal.
 Where adequate municipal servicing infrastructure does not exist, the City may not approve the application or may use Holding provisions in the Zoning By-law to regulate the timing of development.
 Where adequate servicing does not exist to support a proposed development, the City will not be obligated to provide such servicing in advance of development, in accordance with the City's Municipal Wastewater Allocation Policy.